PTEN c.493_496del, p.Gly165Ter

 BP3 (Not Applied) Strength Modified

-According to standard ACMG guidelines, the rule for BP3 is: "Supporting: In-frame deletions/insertions in a repetitive region without a known function."
-The evidence for this variant shows: the variant is not in a repetitive region and is frameshifting.
+According to standard ACMG guidelines, the rule for BP3 is: "Supporting Strength: In-frame deletions/insertions in a repetitive region without known function."
+The evidence for this variant shows: it is a nonsense variant, not an in-frame indel.
 Therefore, this criterion is not applied.

 BP4